 Candidates for ABFM board eligibility are required to have completed training in an ACGME accredited Family Medicine residency program.
 In some situations, the training may be extended for additional time to meet the minimum requirements.
-All residents must have core clinical training that includes the breadth and depth of Family Medicine.
-For ABFM board eligibility, these include, but are not limited to:
+All residents must have core clinical

 - 1. Residents are required to spend their final two years of training in the same residency program's teaching practice in order to provide sustained continuity of care to a panel of patients. - 2.
 Each year of residency must include a minimum of 40 weeks of continuity clinic experience.
-While this ACGME requirement has been replaced with "should" in the 2023 Requirements for Family Medicine Residency Programs, ABFM has elected to keep this a "must" requirement for board eligibility (exceptions may apply if the residency program has received a waiver of this requirement in connection with pilot projects assessing intentional variation in training requirements). - 3.
-Beginning July 1, 2023, residents will be required to complete a minimum of 1,000 hours of "caring for one's panel" in the continuity practice site, in lieu of the prior 1650 visit requirement.
+While this ACGME requirement has been replaced with "should" in the 2023 Requirements for Family Medicine Residency Programs, ABFM has elected to keep this a "must" requirement for board eligibility (exceptions may apply if the residency program has received a waiver of this requirement in connection with pilot projects assessing intentional variation in training requirements). - Beginning July 1, 2023, residents will be required to complete a minimum of 1,000 hours of "caring for one's panel" in the continuity practice site, in lieu of the prior 1650 visit requirement.